Rating: R/potentially NC-17

 Disclaimer: Harry Potter and related characters belong to JK Rowling and related entities.
-Made-ups (particularly Meliza) are mine and mine alone.
+Made-ups (particularly Melody) are mine and mine alone.

-His kisses were unbelievable, to say the least.
-They were hungry, they were pure, and they were honest.
-Meliza Masterson couldn’t imagine anywhere but being in Draco Malfoy’s arms at the moment.
+His kisses were hungry, pure, and – above all – honest.
+Melody Masterson couldn’t imagine anywhere but being in Draco Malfoy’s arms at the moment.
 The thing was they weren’t officially a couple, in the normal sense.
 They had joined that new vibe of unattached couples.
-That was the new hip thing, her Muggle friend Natasha had told Meliza in her last letter.
+That was the new hip thing, her Muggle friend Natasha had told Melody in her last letter.

-Meliza knew it was mainly because Draco didn’t want to be seen in the presence of a Muggle born, mudbloods, as he called people like her.
-Her mother was an arty Filipino-American who studied at an university in England, where she met her father, an Englishman, on the underground.
-Mel didn’t look very Oriental, so she blended very easily into her English schools.
+Melody knew it was mainly because Draco didn’t want to be seen in the presence of a Muggle-born, mudbloods, as he called people like her.
+Her mother was an arty Filipino-American who studied at a university in England, where she met her father, an Englishman, on the underground.
+Mel didn’t look Oriental, so she blended easily into her English schools.

 Draco’s hands were exploring her stomach and slid easily under her shirt.
-Meliza froze.
+Melody froze.
 Harmless make-out sessions were okay in her book, but more than that?

 “What?” he said, his drawl almost sounding annoyed.

 “I don’t know if we should do this,” she began timidly.

 “You don’t love me?” he asked, his gray eyes blinking innocently.